hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 The iteration variables are bound to the indices of the received data, which is interpreted as a multi-dimensional array in *row-major* order.

-If the number of elements received is known, it is always preferable to specify it explicitly in order to allow for performance optimizations.
+If the number of elements received is known, it is preferable to specify it explicitly in order to allow for performance optimizations.

 For example, the following code receives data from `channel_1` for `K` elements